 Portable installations are also made possible by the fact that REAPER is very lightweight: all features that are described in this article (and others that are not described here) fit in a 10MB file! iTunes is 15 times larger.
 This should give you an idea of the level of code optimization which has been done by Cockos’ team.

-REAPER supports a lot of plugin types (VST, VST3, AU, DX, JSFX), audio drivers (Asio, Wasapi, WaveOut, DirectSound…), a large number of audio formats (wav, wav64, aif, ogg, mp3, flac, REX…), video formats (mp4, avi, mov,…) and even picture format (gif, jpg…) and other protocols such as MIDI, OSC, Sysex, Mackie Control and Rewire.
-Viewing REAPER’s product page, you will see, all the standards are supported.
-MusicXML is on the way.
+REAPER supports a lot of plugin types (VST, VST3, AU, DX, JSFX), audio drivers (Asio, Wasapi, WaveOut, DirectSound…), a large number of audio formats (wav, wav64, aif, ogg, mp3, flac, REX…), video formats (mp4, avi, mov,…) and even picture format (gif, jpg…) and other protocols such as MIDI, MusicXML, OSC, Sysex, Mackie Control and Rewire.
+All standards are supported are on REAPER product page.

 You can use REAPER for 3D audio (ambisonic), and 360° video (you can rotate in the image thanks to the Video Processor).

 When you launch REAPER for the second time, you will be amazed how fast it is to open (the first time, it has to scan your VST directories).
 Less than 1 second even on some old computers without SSD.

 You can have unlimited tracks, audio items and effects (on tracks or on items) on projects.
 No artificial limitations here.
 Virtual Instruments are treated like any other effects, so you can put them anywhere on the track effects (FX) chain.

 The optimization is very impressive.
 I have some projects with more than 80 effects including several convolution reverb plugins, 80 tracks and thousands of audio files at 96kHz, 24 bits, and it didn’t hit more than 10% of my CPU.
 Sure, the buffer has to be adjusted for such projects but it is possible to play them without any drop-outs and without having to render.
 Some third-party plugins can be really CPU intensive and can hit several per cents of the CPU alone, but the REAPER core is highly optimized, and you can make pretty intense projects, even on low-end computers.